 Reading the sources against each other

 The BA release is year-scale accounting for the whole country.
 Quad is one store on a few autumn afternoons.
 A trade essay names what drinkers say annoys them before anyone turns it into a survey item.
-Breweries need all three; none replaces sell-through from the wholesaler or your own taproom POS.
+Breweries need all three.
+None replaces sell-through from the wholesaler or your own taproom POS.

 For the brewhouse office

 When you change art or copy on a SKU, log it next to the lot and recipe ID you already use for production.
-If marketing promises a born-on or style statement, the cellar team should be able to point to the same fact without opening a filing cabinet.
-That habit does not require another research subscription; it does make the next TTB question or distributor audit less of a scavenger hunt.
+If marketing promises a born-on date or style statement, the cellar team should confirm the same fact without digging through a filing cabinet.

 Works cited

-1. Brewers Association, “Brewers Association Reports 2024 U.S. Craft Brewing Industry Figures” (press release / annual production report landing page). https://www.brewersassociation.org/association-news/brewers-association-reports-2024-u-s-craft-brewing-industry-figures/
+Brewers Association, “Brewers Association Reports 2024 U.S. Craft Brewing Industry Figures” (press release / annual production report landing page). https://www.brewersassociation.org/association-news/brewers-association-reports-2024-u-s-craft-brewing-industry-figures/

-2. Brewbound, “Brewers Association: Craft Volume -4% in 2024, to 23.1M Barrels; Top 50 Breweries Lists Revealed,” April 2025 (trade summary of the same release, with tabular breakout of brewery counts and openings/closures). https://www.brewbound.com/news/brewers-association-craft-volume-4-in-2024-to-23-1m-barrels-top-50-breweries-lists-revealed/
+Brewbound, “Brewers Association: Craft Volume -4% in 2024, to 23.1M Barrels; Top 50 Breweries Lists Revealed,” April 2025 (trade summary of the same release, with tabular breakout of brewery counts and openings/closures). https://www.brewbound.com/news/brewers-association-craft-volume-4-in-2024-to-23-1m-barrels-top-50-breweries-lists-revealed/

-3. Quad, “Beauty and the beer: Quad study reveals which craft beer packaging designs attract shoppers,” newsroom article, June 2, 2025 (study conducted fall 2024; methodology and headline statistics). https://www.quad.com/newsroom/beauty-and-the-beer-craft-beer-packaging-designs-attract-shoppers
+Quad, “Beauty and the beer: Quad study reveals which craft beer packaging designs attract shoppers,” newsroom article, June 2, 2025 (study conducted fall 2024; methodology and headline statistics). https://www.quad.com/newsroom/beauty-and-the-beer-craft-beer-packaging-designs-attract-shoppers

-4. Quad, Quad Craft Beer Design Trends (AMI study PDF linked from Quad newsroom). https://www.quad.com/wp-content/uploads/2025/06/quad-craft-beer-design-trends-AMI-study.pdf
+Quad, Quad Craft Beer Design Trends (AMI study PDF linked from Quad newsroom). https://www.quad.com/wp-content/uploads/2025/06/quad-craft-beer-design-trends-AMI-study.pdf

-5. Jusko, John.
+Jusko, John.
 “Beyond the Label: Decoding the Modern Drinker’s Decision at the Beer Cooler,” New School Beer + Cider, April 17, 2026. https://newschoolbeer.com/nsb/2026/4/beyond-the-label-decoding-the-modern-drinkers-decision-at-the-beer-cooler